 Lecture Notes of Functional Analysis - Part 1 Degree Course: Master's Program in Mathematics Teacher: Sisto Baldo These notes are just a fairly detailed summary of what went on in class.
 In no way they are meant as a replacement for actual classes, human interaction with the teacher, and/or the reading of reference texts, You are of course strongly encouraged to take advantage of ALL these different learning opportunities.
-Contents 1 Lecture of october 3, 2016 (2 hours) Lebesgue measure: motivations, a brief survey on Peano-Jordan measures, outer Lebesgue measure and its elementary properties.
+Contents 1 Lecture of october 2, 2018 (2 hours) Lebesque measure: motivations, a brief survey on Peano-Jordan measures, outer Lebesque measure and its elementary properties.
 Abstract outer measures.
 Measurable sets in the sense of Caratheodory.
 Property of the measure on measurable sets.
 Measurable functions.
+2 Lecture of october 3, 2018 (2 hours) Stability of measurable functions.
 Simple functions.
 Approximation of measurable functions with simple functions.
-Definition of the (abstract) Lebesgue integral.
-2 Lecture of october 5, 2016 (2 hours) Measurable functions.
-Simple functions.
-Approximation of measurable functions with simple functions.
-Definition of the (abstract) Lebesgue integral.
-Monotone convergence theorem.
-Integrable and summable functions, some properties of the integral.
-The theorems by Fatou and Lebesgue.
-Comparison between Lebesgue and Riemann integral.
-Product measures and Fubini's theorem.
-3 Lecture of october 7, 2016 (2 hours) 29 Normed spaces.
-Banach spaces.
-Examples.
-Topological dual.
+Lebesgue integral of a non-negative measurable function.
+Beppo Levi theorem.
+Fubini theorem.
+3 Lecture of october 4, 2018 (2 hours) Fatou Lemma and Lebesgue Theorem.
+Product measures and Fubini's Theorem.
+Normed spaces.

-4 Lecture of october 10, 2016 (2 hours) Equivalent and inequivalent norms.
+4 Lecture of october 9, 2018 (2 hours) L^{p} spaces.
 Infinite dimension: algebraic and topological dual space.
 Characterization of continuous linear functionals.
 Dual norm and its completeness.
-5 Lecture of october 12, 2016 (2 hours) 39 Hahn-Banach theorem. $L^p$ spaces: Hölder inequality.
+5 Lecture of october 10, 2018 (2 hours) Equivalent and inequivalent norms.
+All norms on \mathbf{R}^n are equivalent.
+Hahn-Banach theorem.